ecmwf/metview-python/docs/api/data_toc.rst

       - Sets the time column in a :class:`Geopoints`

     * - :func:`set_value2s`
-      - Sets the value2 column a :class:`Geopoints`
+      - Sets the value2 column in a :class:`Geopoints`

     * - :func:`set_values`
       - Sets the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`stnids`
-      - Returns thestation ids from a :class:`Geopoints`
+      - Returns thes tation ids from a :class:`Geopoints`

     * - :func:`subsample`
-      - Filters from the first :class:`Geopoints` variable points that exist in the second
+      - Filters the points of the first :class:`Geopoints` that exist in the second one

     * - :func:`times`
       - Returns the times from a :class:`Geopoints`